KdrDrn/KdrDrn/README.md

 ## Hi there.
 I'm Kadir...👋

-- 🔭 I’m currently working on Tableau
+- 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning Tableau
+- 🌱 I’m currently learning Machine Learning
 - 💬 I am happy to teach you what I know and eager to learn what you will offer